Nuclei-Software/nuclei-linux-sdk/README.md

 SoC FPGA bitstream running in Nuclei HummingBird FPGA Board.

 > The rootfs used in this SDK is initramfs format.
+> **Note**: This is a special version for put opensbi, uboot, kernel, rootfs and dtb all in
+> freeloader, so user just need to build freeloader, and then flash it, it will boot the kernel,
+> onboard MCU flash need to be replaced to >= 8MB.

 ## Tested Configurations